Class Outline

 2 Validity

-- When we read about psychology experiments with a critical view, one question to ask is “is this study valid?”
+When we review experiments with a critical view, one question to ask is “is this study valid?”

 2.2 Conceptions of Validity

-- Using an experimental design does not guarantee a valid inference.
+- Therefore, simply using a powerful design does not guarantee a valid inference.

 2.3 Randomized Experiments

-Randomized experiments allow researchers to scientifically measure the impact of an intervention on a particular outcome of interest. (e.g., intervention methods on performance)
+Randomized experiments allow researchers to scientifically measure the impact of an intervention on a particular outcome of interest (e.g., the effect of intervention methods on performance).

-The key to randomized experimental research design is in the random assignment of study subjects:
+The key to a randomized experimental research design is the random assignment of study subjects:

 Randomization has a very specific meaning:

-- It does not refer to haphazard or casual choosing of some and not others.
+- It does not refer to haphazardly or casually choosing some and not others.

 Randomization in this context means that care is taken to ensure that no pattern exists between the assignment of subjects into groups and any characteristics of those subjects.

-- Ex: not all females over 30 into the exercise group, females 18-30 in the diet group, and males into the control group.
+- Ex: Not all females over 30 are in the exercise group, females 18-30 in the diet group, and males in the control group.

 - Every subject is as likely as any other to be assigned to the treatment (or control) group.